 The urge to toss stuff into the trash is strong, but on occasion, that can be like tossing money into the trash.
 There’s a lot of stuff out there that can be reused in practical, money-saving ways.

 Unconvinced?
-Take a look at these 11 things you were probably going to throw away, and save them instead.
+Take a look at these 13 things reusable items that you were probably going to throw away, and save them instead.

 Hotel Shower Caps